Yellow Stone National Park

 Mammoth Hot Springs

-The terraces at Mammoth are made of travertine, deposited by hot spring water as it cools.
-They change constantly as springs dry up and new ones form.
-Some terraces are brilliantly white; others orange or grey where different minerals dominate.
-The whole complex is open year-round, and in winter the frozen formations are particularly dramatic.
+The travertine terraces at Mammoth change constantly as springs activate and go dormant.
+Some are brilliantly white; others orange or grey-brown.
+The complex is open year-round; in winter the frozen formations are particularly dramatic.
+Elk wander the town of Mammoth throughout the year and are essentially street animals.